Uniquely historical. But I’m afraid also uniquely lacking in good service

-LONDON: There is no walking into Gordon’s Wine Bar.
+LONDON: There is no walking into Gordon’s Wine Bar London.
 Gordon’s requires stooping.
 From the moment you set foot on the steps leading down to the cellar bar room, you are forced to bend your neck to get places – preferably places like the candlelit dungeon-like dining area oozing with history and romantic ambience located at the far back of the venue.
-Even I, 165 cm tall or small (however you choose to see it), have to curl down to save my head from roof beam-trauma.
+Even I, 165 cm tall or small, have to curl down to save my head from roof beam-trauma.

 I don’t get much further.
 I’ve chosen to come to Gordon’s on a Saturday night, and I can see how this decision might not have been a very well considered one.
 The place is what any experienced Londoner would call “incredibly, incredibly busy”, meaning that my chances of scoring a date with a table seems a long lost dream.
 Thankfully the bar features a quaint outdoor seating area, offering a better bet.The